The groups I've performed in over the years.

 I won't be back.
 (I've tried and I've tried and ...)

-Boolarra Folk Festival It was damp and my electronic gear just would't have a bar of it.
+Boolarra Folk Festival It was damp and my electronic gear just wouldn't have a bar of it.
 Maybe next year?

 2008 Solo